A Simple Nearly-Optimal Restart Scheme For Speeding-Up First Order Methods: Theory for

-\item As remarked upon in \S\ref{sect.cb}, a larger value for $ \ttransit $ might be chosen to reflect the possibility of greater congestion in message passing, although by appropriately managing communication, in the worst case (in which all communication goes through a single server), a message from $ \fom_n $ would reach $ \fom_{n-1} $ within time proportional to $ N+1 $.
-For $ \ttransit $ being proportional to $ N+1 $, we see from (\ref{eqn.fa}) that the impact of congestion on $ \aparfom $ is modest, adding an amount of time proportional to $ (N+1)^2 $.
+\item As observed in \S\ref{sect.g}, a larger value for $ \ttransit $ might be chosen to reflect the possibility of greater congestion in message passing, although by appropriately managing communication, in the worst case (in which all communication goes through a single server), a message from $ \fom_n $ would reach $ \fom_{n-1} $ within time proportional to $ N+1 $.
+For $ \ttransit $ being proportional to $ N+1 $, we see from (\ref{eqn.ha}) that the impact of congestion on $ \aparfom $ is modest, adding an amount of time proportional to $ (N+1)^2 $.
 Compare this with the synchronous scheme, where to incorporate congestion in message passing, every time period would be lengthened, in the worst case to length $ 1 + \kappa \cdot (N+1) $ for some postive constant $ \kappa $.
-The time bound (\ref{eqn.dba}) would then be multiplied by $ 1 + \kappa \cdot (N+1) $, quite different than adding only a single term proportional to $ (N+1)^2 $. \item Unlike the synchronous scheme, however, for the asynchronous scheme there is no sequential analogue that in general is truly natural. \end{itemize}
+The time bound (\ref{eqn.ea}) would then be multiplied by $ 1 + \kappa \cdot (N+1) $, quite different than adding only a single term proportional to $ (N+1)^2 $. \item Unlike the synchronous scheme, for the asynchronous scheme we know of no sequential analogue that in general is truly natural. \end{itemize}

-The proof is deferred to Appendix \ref{sect.g}, due to its similarities with the proof of Theorem~\ref{thm.da}.